Piece rates & commission payments

 Employees paid piece rates and commission payments are paid by results instead of getting an hourly or weekly pay rate.
 This means the amount the employee earns each week will vary depending on how much work they do.

 A piece rate is where an employee gets paid by the piece.
-This means the employee gets a pay rate for the number of things they make or the number of tasks they complete.
+This means the employee gets a pay rate for the amount picked, packed, pruned or made.

 When piece rates are paid, they apply instead of the hourly or weekly pay rate.
 An employee can be hired to work a mix of piece rates and hourly rate shifts.